box/developer.box.com/content/guides/identity-management/quick-start/5-find-or-create-box-users.md

   })();
 ```

-This object defines a number of definitions:
+This object adds defines a number of items:

 * Configuration: A new instance of the Box Node SDK is instantiated and made
  available to the object functions, along with a number of variables.